Screening for food insecurity among diabetes patients

 Common recommendations to help treat diabetes include healthy eating and active lifestyles, which can be expensive – especially with the current trend of increasing food prices.
 Statistics Canada’s Consumer Price Index recently showed that the price of fresh vegetables was 16.7 per cent higher in spring 2019 compared to the same time in 2018, while fresh meat increased 2.9 per cent.

-Along with the three-question screening tool, Gucciardi has helped collate emerging strategies for care providers to better support these patients.
-This work was recently published in the journal PLOS ONE, external link.
+Along with the three-question screening tool, professor Gucciardi has helped collate emerging strategies for care providers to better support these patients.
+This work was recently published in the journal PLOS ONE.
 In another study, published in the Canadian Journal of Diabetes, she found that adult patients were willing to share their experiences of food insecurity and that this information was helpful for care providers.

 “A lot of times it’s not comfortable to disclose that you are food insecure,” she said.
 “But often people feel relieved that someone cares, that someone’s talking to them about this.”

-Gucciardi says it’s important that health-care providers are aware that the prevalence of food insecurity is higher in diabetic populations, and that if there are red flags such as someone not taking their medications or with high blood sugar, the provider should ask questions rather than make assumptions.
+Professor Gucciardi says it’s important that health care providers are aware that the prevalence of food insecurity is higher in diabetic populations, and that if there are red flags such as someone not taking their medications or with high blood sugar, the provider should ask questions rather than make assumptions.
 “What are the circumstances that are preventing them from achieving their management goals?” she asked.